TeddyGlass/MLpipeline/README.md

 <br>

 ### 4. Hyperparameter optimization
-You can conduct searching for optimal hyper parameters with K-fold crass validation.
+You can conduct searching for optimal hyper parameters with K-fold crass validation using bayesian optimization.

 **I.** Edit ```/src/settings.ini``` in the project directory as following.
 Before runing the hyper parameter optimization, you must write parameters used.
 ```ini